O-X-L/risk-db/README.md

 If the raw report-data could be useful for a project of yours - please contact us at: [risk-db@oxl.at](mailto:risk-db@oxl.at)

+### Categorizing Bot-Traffic

+You can find information about how to categorize bot-traffic here: [O-X-L/open-bot-list](https://github.com/O-X-L/open-bot-list)

 ----

 ## Contribute